 Support Syrian families who’ve been displaced by ongoing conflict.
 Meet immediate needs for food, water and shelter while focusing especially on the longer-term emotional and developmental needs of traumatized children and adolescents.

 Syria's prolonged and increasingly violent civil war has been raging for four years.
 The fighting has killed over 190,000 people and driven more than 11 million people from their homes, creating a desperate humanitarian crisis inside the country and throughout the region.

 Not only are basic resources like water and shelter scarce, millions of children have been uprooted from school and any sense of stability.
 Their future is in question, and the massive displacement is destabilizing the entire region.

-- Emergency response: Meeting the urgent needs of nearly two million people both inside Syria and in neighboring countries.
-Distributing emergency food and winter supplies, increasing access to clean water and sanitation, improving shelters, and creating safe spaces and activities to help children heal from trauma.
+- Emergency response: Meeting the urgent needs of 3.7 million people both inside Syria and in neighboring countries.
+Distributing emergency food and supplies, increasing access to clean water and sanitation, improving shelters, and creating safe spaces and activities to help children heal from trauma.